berespt/hummingbird/site/content/registration/_index.md

     In order to register for the event:

     1. Fill in the registration form.

-    2. You should receive a copy of the registration form on your email account.
+You will receive a copy of the registration form on your email account.
-    Now you're done, you only need to wait :-)

-    3. Soon you'll receive confirmation email with a message that you have a spot.
+    2. The next email you'll receive will be a confirmation saying that you have a spot.

-    4. Back us on Indiegogo campaign with the perk you chose in the registration form.
+    3. Back us on Indiegogo campaign with the perk you chose in the form.
     Because the number of places is limited, **please hold on with the payment** until you receive the confirmation email.

     You can choose to pay for the ticket only or support our exchange by